MyOxygen/MyOxygen-Flutter-Libraries/environment_switcher/README.md

 **Important**

 > Repeatedly putting `EnvironmentSwitcher` at the top of each page is really annoying.
 I'll just put it in the `MaterialApp` builder/home properties.
-Better yet I'll put it above the `MaterialApp` so it covers all the app!
+Better yet, I'll put it above the `MaterialApp` so it covers all the app!

 NO!
 The `EnvironmentSwitcher` makes use of the modal bottom sheet, which in turn utilises instances of `MediaQuery`, `MaterialLocalizations`, and `Navigator`.
 The `MaterialApp` widget initialises instances of `MediaQuery` and `MaterialLocalizations` in its build, so that subsequent widgets can call `MediaQuery.of(context)` to access properties like screen size.
 Putting `EnvironmentSwitcher` above `MaterialApp` simply means the widget will not be able to access those instances, which will result in no modal sheet, and a multitude of error messages in the console.